ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ## What is a Stack?

 A stack is a conceptual structure in which elements can be placed.
 The concept of a stack is `FILO` which means that the first element which you place in a stack is the last element that will get out of the stack.
-A real world example of a Stack would be a PEZ Dispenser (if you don’t know what that is, I found a [PEZ video tutorial](https://www.youtube.com/watch?v=YIAN6eKltsA) online.
+A real world example of a Stack would be a PEZ Dispenser (if you don’t know what that is, I found a [PEZ video tutorial](https://www.youtube.com/watch?v=YIAN6eKltsA) online).

 <p><img class="aligncenter size-full"
   src="{{ site.baseurl }}/assets/event-loop/PEZ-dispenser-star-wars.png"